davidmorford/GameBuildKit/Readme.md

 * Cocos2D and Chipmunk static library projects based on cocos2d-iphone-0.99.5-beta3 sources pulled from github project.

-* The only major change to libraries is making the headers BuildKit compatible so one can do the following:
+* The major change to libraries is making headers BuildKit compatible so the following can be done in app projects:

   ** #import <Cocos2D/Cocos2D.h>

   **  #import <Chipmunk/Chipmunk.h>

-* Cocos2D library headers have not yet been converted to <Cocos2D/*.h> style yet but will be very, very, very soon.
+* Chipmunk and Cocos2D headers that used #include are using #import...
+Everywhere.

 ## BuildKit for Games Xcode Project Template

 The template, based on the NavigatorKit universal application Xcode project template, is not setup for a universal-based iOS game application yet.
-Stay tuned for updates…
+Stay tuned for updates...

 As with BuildKit, BuildKit for Games has an out of the box Xcode project template.
 The template uses NavigatorKit in hopes of using URL-based application architecture design to build a cohesive set of application URLs and URL mapped objects, scenes and actions.
 This template includes project references to the Cocos2D, Chipmunk and NavigatorKit projects as a convenience that rebuilds changed library projects.
 BuildKit uses xcconfig based setting paths for headers and libraries and for linker paths.

+## Example Application

+### Tentacles Revenge

+In development.
+Stay tuned for updates...

 ## History

 ### October 3, 2010

+* Fix Cocos2D headers, update Readme, add beginning of example application.
 * Create from latest NavigatorKit project structure and include Cocos2D, Chipmunk and minimal Xcode project template.